platformsh/platformsh-docs/src/dedicated/architecture/options.md

 ## Multiple applications

-Each application deployed to the Enterprise Cluster corresponds to a single Git repository in the Development Environment.
+Each application deployed to the Dedicated Cluster corresponds to a single Git repository in the Development Environment.
 Multiple `.platform.app.yaml` files are not supported.
-While it is possible to host multiple application code bases in separate subdirectories/subpaths of the application (such as /drupal, /api, /symfony, etc.) controlled by a single `.platform.app.yaml`, it is not recommended and requires additional configuration.
+While it is possible to host multiple application code bases in separate subdirectories/subpaths of the application (such as `/drupal`, `/api`, `/symfony`, etc.) controlled by a single `.platform.app.yaml`, it is not recommended and requires additional configuration.
 One or more domains may be mapped to the application.

 Our experience has shown that hosting multiple applications on a common resource pool is often bad for all applications on the cluster.
-We therefore limit the number of applications that may be hosted on a single Enterprise Cluster.
-On a PE6 instance, only one application is supported.
-On PE12 and larger Enterprise plans multiple applications are supported at an extra cost.
+We therefore limit the number of applications that may be hosted on a single Dedicated Cluster.
+On a PD6 instance, only one application is supported.
+On PD12 and larger Dedicated plans multiple applications are supported at an extra cost.
 Each application would correspond to a different Development Environment and Git repository and cannot share data or files with other applications.
 This configuration is discouraged.

 ## Multiple-AZ

-The default configuration for Platform.sh Enterprise clusters is to launch into a single Availability Zone (AZ).
+The default configuration for Platform.sh Dedicated clusters is to launch into a single Availability Zone (AZ).
 This is for a few reasons:

 * Because the members of your cluster communicate with each other via TCP to perform DB replication, cache lookup, and other associated tasks, the latency between data centers/AZs can become a significant performance liability.
 Having your entire cluster within 1 AZ ensure that the latency between cluster members is minimal, having a direct effect on perceived end-user performance.
 * Network traffic between AZs is billed, whereas intra-AZ traffic is not.
 That leads to higher costs for this decreased performance.